6 Ways to Plan Your Business for the Future of Work

 Getting your workforce ready for the digital revolution

 Statistics have gone to show that most of the jobs we have today might not be there in the coming five to ten years, thanks to emerging technologies like AI and Machine Learning in fact a study by the World Economic Forum finds that while 75 million jobs could be displaced by 2022 .
 Yes two years from now.

 These jobs will include entirely new roles, as well as roles evolved from existing ones.
 It is important that businesses get their workforce ready to tap into these new opportunities.
 It’s a good idea to train your workforce to think of AI not only as a tool to use, but in some cases, as a coworker of sorts with some key strengths as well as some noteworthy weaknesses.

+The future of work will require our workforce to be highly trained in digital skills – requiring a huge amount of training.
+One of the best ways to achieve this is through gamification.
 Gamifying training could help better engage, teach and retain your employees.
 Gamification can make the learning process easier and faster for your employees, thus making it easier for you to roll out new systems, processes and initiatives.

 Augmented reality could also allow new hires develop experiential knowledge without actually being on the job or even being in the same place as the trainer.
 This capability is essential as the workforce becomes more remote and temporary.
 In addition, some envision VR being helpful when training employees to handle hazardous situations.

 One of the ways Nairobi Garage is embracing the new reality and embracing the future of work, is by offering virtual tours – carried out by our team and for the benefit of potential new members who want to check out the office from the comfort of their own home before deciding.